Order for pickup, or request delivery at:

 As a waste collection service provider operating solely out of Greater Vancouver B.C., we are connecting our local community to organic compost made from the very food & yard waste we collect at curbside from our residential and commercial clients in the Lower Mainland of British Columbia.

 Our product is a top-of-the-line soil amender, and checks all boxes for gardeners and growers, considered “the good stuff” by those who can spot the difference between quality compost and ‘simply average’.
-We believe we have something special, and that is why we only offer a premium Class A organic compost that meets OMRI-certification standards.
+We believe we have something special, and that is why we only offer a premium Class A organic compost that meets OMRI-certification standards (View OMRI Certification here).
 The soil test results speak for themselves!
 Scroll to the bottom of the page to view test results & a full chemical analysis of what is found in our product.

 Filtered twice with quarter inch fine screens means there are virtually no sticks, twigs, or debris leaving you with a super fine, high-quality, nutrient-rich (and of course pesticide-free), highly-concentrated pure organic compost, what we gardeners refer to as “Black Gold.”
 Don’t believe us?
 Come see for yourself!

 Our compost is full of beneficial nutrients and microbes, ideal for soil amending.
-Till into existing soil to improve structural and biological diversity, which increases nutrient pathways to your plants, improving water retention, and producing healthier flowers and vegetable yields.
+Till into existing soil (1:4 ratio or 1:3 ratio) to improve structural and biological diversity, which increases nutrient pathways to your plants, improving water retention, and producing healthier plants whether in landscaping, flower beds or improving vegetable yields.

 Photos showing vegetable garden yield boosted with Class A Compost by our friends at Net Zero Waste in Eastgate, B.C.

 Our compost is made by our friends at Net Zero Waste, Eastgate B.C..
-The organics our trucks collect regularly from our clients across the Metro Vancouver area are driven to our own WCS facility in North Vancouver, where we collect the volume, inspect, and hand pick out the items that don’t belong.
+We bring the organic waste that our WCS trucks collect across the Metro Vancouver area to our own WCS facility in North Vancouver, where we collect the volume, inspect, and hand pick out the items that don’t belong.
 We then load up and drive the materials up to Eastgate B.C. for the composting process to commence.
-After a 60-day composting process (more on this below) and the product has passed testing and is deemed ready, we bring it back to our WCS Depot in North Vancouver, where people in our community can easily access and purchase high-quality compost made from their food and yard waste.
+After a 60-day composting process (more on this below) and the product has passed rigorous testing and is deemed matured and ready, we bring it back to our WCS Depot in North Vancouver, where folks in our community can easily access and purchase high-quality compost made from their very food and yard waste – bringing your food waste full circle!

 Visit our WCS Depot at 1493 Dominion Street, North Vancouver, B.C. and check in at the office.